 The strong advantage of vertical layers for a NAND is the power efficiency as well as the overall endurance.
 The 850 EVO now can take the beating up to 75TB of total writes for its 120GB and 250GB models.
 The 500GB and 1TB won’t get tired until 150TB of total writes.
 That simply puts the level of TLC V-NAND used in 850 EVO in almost the same measures as MLC V-NAND in 850 Pro.
 One can’t simply wear out this drive under normal work load.
 It will sit there and work diligently during your entire trip from the Shire to Mordor and back again, if that matters.

-First, imagine three crazy girls and each one of them owns a barn.
-Mary has a little lamb, Jane has 2 horses and Cruella has 3 puppies.
+First, imagine three crazy girls and each one of them decides to build a barn for their pets.
+Mary has a little lamb, Jane has 2 horses and Cruella has 97 puppies.

 Now the kind of animal that Mary, Jane and Cruella own isn’t important; but we all know they use their barn to keep the pet.
-Which is normal.
+Which is a normal thing everyone does.

 Of the three girls, it’s easiest for Mary to find and take her pet out for a quick walk but it costs too much to build a barn for one pet where in reality, most people can’t afford it.
 If Mary has 10 lambs, that means she’d have to build 10 barns!
 Same reason Single-level Cell isn’t a great option for mainstream consumers.